-a) ISP shall randomly conduct home detention checks on defendants ordered to Strict Home Detention (Strict HD).
+(a) ISP shall randomly conduct home detention checks on defendants ordered to Strict Home Detention (Strict HD).

-Since the inception of the CJRA and the use of home detention as a condition of pretrial release, defendants have been monitored via new arrests, self-reporting, or in some instances, third-party reporting.
-However, Intensive Supervision Program (ISP) officers are currently trained and equipped to conduct home detention checks in the field.
-Upon the effective date of this Directive, ISP will conduct home detention checks in the field for defendants ordered to Strict HD who do not have video reporting capabilities.
+Since the inception of the CJRA and the use of home detention as a condition of pretrial release, defendants have been monitored via new arrests, self-reporting, or, in some instances, third-party reporting.
+Intensive Supervision Program (ISP) officers have been trained and equipped to conduct home detention checks in the field.
+Accordingly, ISP will conduct home detention checks in the field for defendants ordered to Strict HD who do not have video reporting capabilities.
 ISP officers will conduct these checks randomly to ensure compliance with home detention.
 Home visits of defendants provides a greater level of assurance as well as a more proactive approach to enforcing the condition of home detention.

 Pretrial Services shall ultimately determine which defendants are capable of video reporting.
 Only those defendants ordered to Strict HD who are not able to video report are eligible for ISP home detention checks.
-Courts may not order ISP to conduct home visits for defendants outside of this category.
+Courts may not order ISP to conduct home visits for defendants other than in this category.
 In addition, ISP is not required to visit defendants who report to PTS remotely by video.

-ISP will report to Pretrial Services whether a defendant is compliant/noncompliant.
-In the event an ISP officer reports the defendant was not home when required, PTS staff will determine whether to file a Violation of Monitoring.
-This will include investigating the circumstances of the missed visit and whether defendant's compliance can be rehabilitated.
+In these home detention checks ISP will report to Pretrial Services whether a defendant is compliant or noncompliant.
+If an ISP officer reports that the defendant was not at home when they were required to be, PTS staff shall file a Violation of Monitoring with the court and request issuance of a bench warrant for the defendant's immediate arrest.
+The court shall issue the warrant absent extraordinary circumstances.

-b) PTS shall make random video calls to conduct home detention checks for defendants ordered to any type of home detention where the technology is available or may accept verifiable contemporaneous photo proof.
+(b) PTS shall make random video calls to conduct home detention checks for defendants ordered to any type of home detention where the technology is available or may accept verifiable contemporaneous photo proof.

-PTS will conduct remote video home detention checks of defendants ordered to any type of home detention (Strict HD or HDLE) if the technology to do so is available.
-Pretrial Staff will monitor defendants via random remote home detention checks via video or verifiable contemporaneous photographic proof:
+PTS will conduct video home detention checks of defendants ordered to any type of home detention (Strict HD or HDLE) if the technology to do so is available.
+Pretrial Staff will monitor defendants via random home detention checks via video or verifiable contemporaneous photographic proof:

-Video confirmation protocol: The defendant must verify with the officer on the call his or her identity and location by displaying their face and location, such as a familiar room or a door or mailbox with visible address number.
+Video confirmation protocol: The defendant must verify with the officer on the call their identity and location by displaying their face and location, such as a familiar room or a door or mailbox with visible address number.

-Photographic confirmation protocol: The PTS officer must direct the defendant to write or act out a random word, code or gesture in addition to the defendant's face and location, in the same frame, to ensure the picture is current.
-The defendant must send the picture within a reasonable period such that the officer is satisfied the defendant did not have time to alter the photo.
-Defendants may be ordered to resend photos with different codes or random gestures if the integrity of the photo is in doubt.
+Photographic confirmation protocol: The PTS officer must direct the defendant to write or act out a random word, code, or gesture in addition to the defendant's face and location, in the same frame, to ensure the picture is current.
+The defendant must send the picture within a reasonable period of time such that the officer is satisfied that the defendant did not have time to alter the photo.
+Defendants may be ordered to resend photos with different codes or random gestures if the integrity of the transmitted photo is in doubt.

 Local vicinage leadership may create protocols for these checks to best ensure efficacy.
 However, at minimum, defendants must have access to necessary technology to satisfy this requirement.
-Protocols must also establish procedures to verify that defendants are in their ordered residence at the time required.
+Additionally, procedures must be established to verify that defendants are in their ordered residence at the time required.
+Defendants who fail to respond to a random home detention check, or who are unable to prove that they are in their residence, are noncompliant with this condition.
+As to those noncompliant defendants, Pretrial Services staff shall file a Violation of Monitoring with the court and request that a bench warrant issue for the defendant's immediate arrest.
+The court shall issue the warrant absent extraordinary circumstances.